joyent/triton-kbmapi/docs/README.md

 to just request the creation of a new recovery token which will use the currently active recovery configuration.

+Note that, when provided, the value for `token` is expected to be `base64` encoded.

 When creating new tokens for later staging a new recovery configuration into a CN where a token using the currently active recovery configuration, the new (not yet active) `recovery_configuration` should be provided.